-Prerequisite: Mid-Management 150 and 151; concurrent enrollment in Mid-Management 255.
+Prerequisites: Mid-Management 150 and 151; concurrent enrollment in Mid-Management 255.
 This course continues Mid-Management 250.
 It is intended to provide supervised employment in the student's chosen field.

-MID-MANAGEMENT (MGT) 254 (2) MANAGEMENT SEMINAR: ORGANIZATIONAL DEVELOPMENT (32 CONTACT HOURS)
+MID-MANAGEMENT (MGT) 254 (2) MANAGEMENT SEMINAR:

+ORGANIZATIONAL DEVELOPMENT (2 LEC.)

-Prerequisite: Mid-Management 151 and Mid-Management 155; concurrent enrollment in Mid-Management 250.
+Prerequisites: Mid-Management 151 and Mid-Management 155; concurrent enrollment in Mid-Management 250.
 Organizational objectives and management of human resources are studied.
 The various approaches to organizational theory are applied to the student's work experience.

-MID-MANAGEMENT (MGT) 255 MANAGEMENT SEMINAR: BUSINESS
+MID-MANAGEMENT (MGT) 255 (2)

-MANAGEMENT SEMINAR: BUSINESS STRATEGY, THE DECISION PROCESS AND PROBLEM SOLVING (32 CONTACT HOURS)
+MANAGEMENT SEMINAR: BUSINESS STRATEGY, THE DECISION PROCESS AND PROBLEM SOLVING (2 LEC.)

-Prerequisite: Mid-Management 250 and Mid-Management 254; concurrent enrollment in Mid-Management 251.
+Prerequisites: Mid-Management 250 and Mid-Management 254; concurrent enrollment in Mid-Management 251.
 Business strategy and the decision-making process are applied to the first-line supervisor and middle-management positions.
-Emphasis is on applying the student's course knowledge to work experiences.
+Emphasis is on applying the student's course knowledge to work experience.